MathiasReker/php-script-cache/README.md

 ### Examples

-Set up a cronjob to run the build.
+Set up a cronjob to build the assets.

 ```php
 <?php